-Principal risk Туре Description Potential impact on Kainos How the risk is mitigated Operational risk Inability to recruit employees Failure to recruit employees with suitable qualifications at all required levels in core locations.
+Principal risk Туре Description Potential impact on Kainos How the risk is mitigated Operational risk Loss of key employees Loss of key employees who carry out critical activities across the business.
+Could harm Kainos' ability to provide solutions and services exposing Kainos to liability, negatively impacting profit and cash flow in the short term and causing damage to reputation and customer relationships, and staff morale.
+Kainos endeavours to ensure that key employees are remunerated appropriately, has a dedicated Staff Engagement Plan and actively monitors attrition for trends and key areas requiring attention.
+Kainos has developed a succession plan that addresses succession for senior management (including divisional management teams) in the case of unforeseen events, and also from the point of view of career progression for up and coming leaders.
+Inability to recruit employees Failure to recruit employees with suitable qualifications at all required levels in core locations.
 This could impact Kainos' ability to provide contracted solutions and services exposing Kainos to liability, negatively impacting profit and cash flow in the short term and causing damage to reputation, customer relationships and staff morale.
-Kainos has worked to become an employer of choice in certain of its key locations, notably Belfast and Gdansk, and has implemented a team, processes and infrastructure dedicated to recruiting the most appropriate candidates in a streamlined hiring process.
-Strategic risk Intellectual property infringement and/or litigation Kainos' intellectual property (IP) is centred around the software and services it develops for customers.
-Kainos has to manage the risk of infringing a third party's intellectual property rights in its development of software and services.
-If Kainos infringes a third party's intellectual property rights it could, expose Kainos to liability, negatively impact profit and cash flow in the short term and cause reputational damage.
-If a third party infringes Kainos' intellectual property rights it can expose the Group to competitive or security risk.
-Kainos enters into non- disclosure agreements with employees, independent contractors and third parties in the ordinary course of its business to provide a degree of protection.
-Staff are made aware of client confidentiality requirements.
-Where practical, focused patent searches are undertaken to identify areas that new products or services under development may conflict with third party IP.
-Kainos monitors the use of third-party software in its product offerings.
+Kainos has worked to become an employer of choice in certain of its key locations, notably Belfast, Birmingham and Gdansk, and has implemented a team, processes and infrastructure dedicated to recruiting the most appropriate candidates in a streamlined hiring process. risk Intellectual property infringement and/or software and litigation services it develops for customers.
+Kainos has to manage the risk of infringing a third party's intellectual property rights in its development of software and services. centred around the software and services it develops for customers.
+Kainos has to manage the risk of If Kainos infringes a third party's intellectual property rights it could expose Kainos to liability, negatively impact profit and cash flow in the short term and cause reputational damage.
+Kainos enters into non-disclosure agreements with employees, independent contractors and third parties in the ordinary course of its business to provide a degree of protection.
+Staff are made aware of client confidentiality requirements. party's intellectual property rights in its development of software and If a third party infringes Kainos' intellectual property rights it can expose the Group to competitive or security risk.
+Where practical, focused patent searches are undertaken to identify areas in which new products or services under development may conflict with third party IP.
+Kainos monitors the use of third party software in its product offerings.
 The choice of third party components is subject to technical review and assessment at design stage.
 Employment and consultancy contracts have clauses to protect intellectual property.
 Background checks are performed on employees.